 \AP courses follow the College Board approved (and HHBOE approved) course Audit/curriculum.
 AP tests are given in the first two weeks of May.
 Students taking AP classes are EXPECTED to challenge themselves by taking AP Exams.
 Honors and AP Criteria can be found in the Policies and Regulations section of this handbook.
+The courses offered can vary each year and are dependent on student enrollment.

-See policy- AP/Honors: Academic Standards, Academic Assessments, and Accountability 2624.1
+See policy- AP/Honors: Academic Standards, Academic Assessments, and Accountability 2624.